Randhir123/storage-insights-workflows/README.md

 1. **Author more workflows**: describe scenarios in `workflows/*.arazzo.yaml` using the same pattern—`sourceDescriptions` + steps + outputs.
 2. **Generate SDKs**: once satisfied, run Speakeasy to produce `sdks/python/` and build higher-level wrappers in `src/workflows/` that call the generated client instead of `requests` if you prefer.
-3. **Test**: add `tests/test_block_storage.py` style files that stub HTTP responses so future refactors can be validated without hitting the live APIs.
+3. **Test**: run `pytest` to execute the mocked workflow tests under `tests/`.
+They stub HTTP responses so refactors don’t require live API calls.

 Happy hacking—and feel free to turn these sections into a blog post walking through the entire pipeline: download spec → author workflow → implement helper → run + verify.